 - All nations and people of every tongue (language) worship Him.
 Deuteronomy 6:4 declares, "Hear, O Israel: The Lord our God, the Lord is one."
-Throughout the Old Testament, we are commanded to worship God only.
+Throughout the Hebrew Bible, we are commanded to worship God only.
 Yet this "Son of Man" is also given worship.

 - The Son of Man will have an everlasting dominion that will not pass away.